J0rgeSerran0/Flutter-Samples/README.md

 ## Guides and Learning Paths
 - [A tour of the Dart language](https://dart.dev/guides/language/language-tour)

+---

+# Flutter-Samples
+Quick Flutter resources and samples

+1. Create the flutter project `flutter create <name>`
+2. Overwrite the `lib` folder with the sample code

 ## [Samples](src/README.md)
 ![#A30204](https://via.placeholder.com/10x10/F28082/000000.png?text=+) All samples tested with [**Flutter 3**](Flutter_3.md)